HE had already suffered two North-East rejections, and 17-year-old Steve Howard feared a third. The dream was, he felt, all but over.

 He'd gone from a £100 a week hopeful to a million pound, top-flight player.

 "Derby was phenomenal to get up to the Premier League,'' he admitted.
 "We weren't the best on the pitch, but off it, something else - we pulled each other up all the time.

 "We were promoted in the play-offs, beat West Brom at Wembley.
 I remember sitting in the dressing room afterwards, motionless for 20 minutes or so.
-Everyone was jumping around and I couldn't take it all in.
+Everyone was jumping around and I couldn't take

 "Then you go on holiday and wait for the fixtures - there you are, it's real.